Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/bae/add_new_marketplace_dialog.png" srcset="../images/user_guide/bae/add_new_marketplace_dialog.png 2x" alt="*Add new marketplace* dialog"/>

-WireCloud offers a built-in local catalogue called *My Resources*, which allows you to search among the widgets, operators and mashups currently available for the user.
+WireCloud offers a built-in local catalogue called *My Resources*, which allows you to search among the widgets, operators and mashups currently available to the user.
 The following figure shows a screenshot of the *My Resources* for a user in a given instance of WireCloud.

 <img src="../images/user_guide/browsing_marketplace/my_resources.png" srcset="../images/user_guide/browsing_marketplace/my_resources.png 2x" alt="*My Resources* view"/>

-If you are a widget developer with brand new widgets to share, or you just have downloaded a WireCloud-compliant widget from anywhere, you can easily upload your new widgets to the built-in local catalogue through the *Upload* button available on the *My Resources* view.
+If you are a widget developer with brand new widgets to share, or you just have downloaded a WireCloud-compliant widget from somewhere, you can easily upload your new widgets to the built-in local catalogue through the *Upload* button available on the *My Resources* view.